 Channel bike trail, which stretches 8.7 miles from the University of New Mexico to Balloon Fiesta Park near the north edge of Albuquerque.
-The route crosses part of the University of New Mexico's Main Campus and most of its North Campus before joining the paved bike trail proper, which starts alongside the cement-lined Campus Wash.
-The Campus Wash is a tributary of the North Diversion Channel which the bike trail follows from just south of Menaul Blvd. to the Balloon Fiesta Park.
+The trail starts alongside the cement-lined Campus Wash, a tributary of the North Diversion Channel which the bike trail follows from just south of Menaul Blvd. to the Balloon Fiesta Park.
 The North Diversion Channel and its tributaries have been designed to carry flood waters safely from the University area and almost all of the area of the city north and east of the University to the Channel's entry into the Rio Grande on Pueblo of Sandia land north of the city.